-While it is easy to cut, copy and paste text on a word document, with PDF files, you need to apply a few tweaks to be able to freely rearrange the text.
+While it is easy to cut, copy, and paste text on a word document, with PDF files, you need to apply a few tweaks to be able to freely edit text.
 Shown here are the best ways you can make use of the cut, copy and paste functions to move text around the PDF, as if it were a rich document editor.

-Note: these methods would not work if the PDF was scanned, or the copy-paste functions were disabled by the PDF creator.
+Note: these methods would not work if the PDF were scanned, or the copy-paste functions were disabled by the PDF creator.

 1. By “Inserting Text” in the PDF Reader